Amnesty International UK Media Awards 2000

-The 9th was held at BAFTA(British Academy of Film and Television Arts) on 22 June 2000.
+The 9th Amnesty International UK Media Awards were held at BAFTA(British Academy of Film and Television Arts) on 22 June 2000.
 The host was Michael Mansfield QC.

-2000 saw the introduction of a new award, the "Global Award for Human Rights Journalism" for an outstanding article in the written media anywhere in the world.
+There was an introduction of a new award in this edition, the "Global Award for Human Rights Journalism" for an outstanding article in the written media anywhere in the world.

 In total there were 8 awards: Global Award for Human Rights Journalism, National Print, Periodicals, Photojournalism, Radio, Special Award for Human Rights Journalism Under Threat, Television Documentary and Television News.
 Kate Allen, Director of Amnesty International UK said: "These awards recognise the important role of the media in exposing violations, as well as telling the inspiring stories of people struggling against the odds to realise human rights."